aaronsu11/langfuse-on-aws/README.md

     cdk deploy
     ```

-    Note that by default, the `nextAuthUrl` which will be set to `http://localhost:3000`.
+    Note that by default, the `nextAuthUrl` will be set to `http://localhost:3000`.
 This URL is used for the sign-in and log-out redirects.
-You will need to update this in the following step to make the application work correctly.
+You will need to update this in the next step to make the application work correctly.

 4. After first deployment, CDK will output important information like the App Runner service URL to access the Langfuse application.
 For example, in the terminal output you will see: